With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 This instructable shows you how to make a really easy and simple circuit, that protects your new camera from high trigger voltages in old flashes.
-It ...
+It is completely ...

 - general soldering equiptment - a sense of electronics - an Optocoupler with triac output (i.e. MOC3062) - 2 capacitors ( 10 ÃÂµF ) - 3 resistors ( ...